Akus/aws-glue-pet-project/README.md

 - Then run the Crawler
 - Next, navigate to the Athena service and run a query on the Crawler output
 - After you add new lines to the CSV file you can run S3 sync with the utilites/scripts/csv_to_s3_sync.sh
+- you can sync the CSV file with Terraform too.
+Just update the CSV file and run terraform plan

 ---